DecubeInnovationLabs/chakshushi/README.md

 ## Security Note

 The password protection is a basic authentication layer.
-For enhanced security, consider placing the agent behind a reverse proxy (like Nginx) and adding SSL encryption.
-Ensure your VPS firewall is configured to only allow access to port `9999` from trusted IP addresses if necessary.
+For enhanced security, consider using a tool like `certbot` to add a free SSL certificate to your Nginx site.
+Ensure your VPS firewall is configured to only allow access to port `9999` from localhost, and expose only ports 80 (HTTP) and 443 (HTTPS) to the public.